-5 risks associated to staking and how to mitigate them
+5 staking risks and how to mitigate them

 As with any type of investment, when it comes to staking, it is also essential to investigate the staking risks you are going to face before putting your funds at stake.
 Staking, despite being one of the safest ways to generate passive income in crypto today, also presents a series of risks that you need to be aware of and that you need to know how to face or minimize.